Morphic fields: Resonance w/Cesco

 Morphic resonance is the influence of previous structures of activity on similar structures of activity organized by morphic fields.
 Through morphic resonance, formal causal influences pass through or across both space and time, and these influences are assumed not to fall with distance in space or time, but they come only from the past.
 The greater the degree of similarity, the greater the influence of morphic resonance.
 In general, morphic units closely resemble themselves in the past and are subject to self-resonance from their own past.
 (Sheldrake, 1987

-Pacifica graduate A. David Hill (1996) wrote his dissertation on Soul’s Body: An Imaginal Re-Viewing of Morphic Fields and Morphic Resonance to which I will refer here since it is good research, even though he is almost silent on the subject of synchronicity.
-The originator of morphic fields / resonance theory, biologist Rupert Sheldrake, bases his theory on cellular memory to explain genetic replication of organisms.
+Pacifica graduate A. David Hill (1996) wrote his dissertation on Soul’s Body: An Imaginal Re-Viewing of Morphic Fields and Morphic Resonance.
+Hill is almost silent on the subject of synchronicity.
+The originator of morphic fields/ resonance theory, the biologist Rupert Sheldrake, bases his theory on cellular memory to explain genetic replication of organisms.
 Resonance is based upon shared memory, a non-physical quality that has human social implications and contains formal causal influences unlike synchronicity.
 The more similarity there is, the more resonance: past actions in the form of social ritual, etc. create a rhythmic pattern of activity which

 is not based in the transfer of energy between systems, but on the responsiveness of similar vibratory patterns to each other, its activity and influence is not diminished over time and space . . . if morphic resonance is not an energy contingent process its existence my not depend on physical organisms, that is on the material display of the field itself (Hill, 1996, p.
 152).

-Although Rupert Sheldrake (2005) claims that “the morphic fields of social groups connect together members of the group even when they are many miles apart, and provide channels of communication through which organisms can stay in touch at a distance” I can tell you what that is: email.
-I feel inadequate to talk about morphic fields (and that is putting it nicely) since I am neither a physicist nor a biologist, so I can only say the idea is intriguing.
-Maybe it explains psychic patterning, but then again, maybe not.
+Although Rupert Sheldrake (2005) claims that “the morphic fields of social groups connect together members of the group even when they are many miles apart, and provide channels of communication through which organisms can stay in touch at a distance” I can tell you that is actually email.

-I made a mind map when I was 30 years old, drew it on paper, then set it aside to watch my life unfold.
+I made a mind map when I was 30 years old: drew it on paper then set it aside to watch my life unfold.
 Looking back, although I waited as long as 10 or 20 years, each of my desires became realized.
-There was intentionality behind what you might call “goals” although they were not well-formulated.
-I managed to forget them and move on.
-If I had known they would be realized merely by simmering in my unconscious unawares, I would have dreamed of more awesome things.
-At least I have something in my experience with which to compare the idea of synchronicity.
-There was nothing outside of space and time that I am aware helped my goals to manifest; it was the recognition of my own self-programmed choices showing up.
-This was not the space that Mansfield (2001) calls immortality or another octave of mind.
+There was unconscious intentionality behind these not well-formulated desires.
+It was easy to forget my mind map and get on with surviving.
+If I had known they would be realized by letting them simmer below my conscious awareness, I would have dreamed of more awesome things.
+At least it gives me something from personal experience with which to contrast the idea of synchronicity.
+There was nothing in space and time that I am aware of that helped my desires to manifest; but I recognized my self-programmed choices showing up.
+Was this the space that Mansfield (2001) calls “another octave of mind?”.
 He implies some cosmic mind, not our personal mind:

 The individual mind employs categories of space and time in its manifestation of our experience just as the dream mind displays its images in a space and time of its own creation . . . through contact with the higher mind, our ego can get glimpses in synchronicity experiences of information transcending the normal limitations of space and time. (p.201)